 SCOT has evolved from a data sharing platform to a powerful resource for optimizing communication and supply chain management.
-One of the latest feature, Forecast Sharing, enables you to get a glimpse over Metro ordering needs, be prepared with the needed product stocks and ensure seamless deliveries to Metro.
+One of the latest features, Forecast Sharing, enables you to check Metro ordering needs, be prepared with the needed product stocks and ensure seamless deliveries to Metro.
 This article will guide you through the new Forecast Sharing page.

-With Forecast Sharing, you have access to Metro data projections in terms of sales (expected sales in Metro stores) and orders (planned to be placed by Metro to you).
+With Forecast Sharing, you have access to Metro data projections in terms of orders they plan to place to you and sales expected in the Metro stores.

 The page shows analytical data coming into SCOT once a week, every Tuesday.
-The forecast data is available for a total period of the next 13 deliveries grouped by weeks, from the current week onwards.
+The forecast data is available for a total period of 13 weeks, starting with the current week.
 The analytics are defined at account level.

-The table shows all the units in buying bundle quantities.
-The data set for the 13-week period is analyzed to highlight any outliers (Orders that are significantly different from average volumes which are planned to be sold or ordered) in orange color.
+The results table shows all the units in buying bundle quantities.
+The data set for the 13-week period is analyzed to highlight any outliers (orders that are significantly different from average volumes which are planned to be ordered or sold) in orange color.

 The Forecast Sharing page is divided into three sections: Order Forecast, Sales Forecast and Base/Promo Forecast Split.